Programmes in Leicester, UK

 As she placed the garland of blue lotuses around her neck she ran to her father, Drupada, who upon seeing his daughter wearing the garland was horror struck, he understood that Amba had returned as his daughter to fulfil her vow and in fear he vanquished her to the forest.

-Within the forest Sikhandi could still remember her past life as Amba and due to the boons from the austerities of her previous life her body gradually changed to that of a male and when Sikhandi left the forest it was as a warrior with the memory of a tear stained princess whose only desire was the death of Bhisma.
+Within the forest Sikhandi could still remember her past life as Amba and due to the boons from the austerities of her previous life her body gradually changed to that of a male and when Sikhandi left the forest it was as a warrior with the memories of a tear stained princess whose only desire was the death of Bhisma.

 Share/Save/Bookmark